lucidBrot/einz/protocols/CommunicationModel/messages.md

 > *"player"* or *"spectator"*

+`playerSeating` : JSONObject

+> Specifications are free to Chris.
+This field is used to communicate to other devices what the own orientation is.
+We assume the devices sit around the spectator, thus allowing us to calculate a positioning of playernames on the spectator which mirrors the real seating.
+>
+> This Object will be sent by the server to everybody in InitGame

 The **Client** sends this and Server only reacts to it.
 The Server's reaction is either RegisterSuccess or RegisterFailure, followed by an information to all players with the [updated lobby list](#updatelobbylist).

 ```JSON